If you have diabetes and are looking for life insurance, do not be discouraged!

 Insurance companies give better ratings to people who are older when they are diagnosed and if they were diagnosed just in the past few years.
 The thinking here is that diabetes is such a slow progressing disease, that let’s say you’re 65 when you get diagnosed, chances are something else is going to kill you other than diabetes.

-Recent Offers for Diabetics Life Insurance
+Recent Offers for Life Insurance with Diabetes

 64 Year old male, 5′10, 235 lbs, non smoker, 4 years since diagnosis.
 On medication for blood pressure and cholesterol, on two diabetes meds, and takes 1 insulin injection per day.
 Recent a1c was 6.9.
 RBC/Liberty Life offered standard non tobacco.